WSU-kduncan/cicdf25-owenkojola/README-CD.md

 https://docs.docker.com/docker-hub/repos/manage/webhooks/

+Used to see how to setup webhooks on dockerhub.

 https://docs.docker.com/docker-hub/repos/

+Used this page to get to the above webhooks page.

 https://docs.github.com/actions/learn-github-actions/events-that-trigger-workflows

+I don't think I ended up using anything from this page.

 https://docs.github.com/actions/using-workflows/triggering-a-workflow

+Another page I don't think I actually used anything from, just visited while looking for something else.

 https://docs.github.com/actions/using-workflows/workflow-syntax-for-github-actions

+Used for formatting and checking the workflow YAML mainly login stuff.

 https://github.com/adnanh/webhook

+How to install and setup the webhook service and hooks.json.

 https://github.com/adnanh/webhook/releases

+Used to get the link of release to wget on the instance.

 https://sources.debian.org/src/webhook/2.8.0-4/docs/Hook-Examples.md/

+Used for the hooks.json file to get the formatting and what I needed for it to work.

 https://pkg.go.dev/github.com/adnanh/webhook/internal/hook

+Used for basically all other webhook stuff.

 https://www.freedesktop.org/software/systemd/man/systemd.service.html

+Used for the webhook.service file, how to setup system services.

 https://man7.org/linux/man-pages/man8/systemd-journald.service.8.html

+What I thought I was looking for for the below link.

 https://www.systutorials.com/docs/linux/man/1-systemd-journalctl/

+Used for checking if the webhook service was working when troubleshooting.

 https://docs.fedoraproject.org/en-US/quick-docs/systemd-understanding-and-administering/

+Used for setting up the webhook service.

 https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files

+Another page I used for figuring out my webhook.service file.

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html

+Didn't actually need this for the project, was trying to fix my ec2 instance.

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/security-group-rules-reference.html

+Didn't actually need this for the project, was trying to fix my ec2 instance.

 https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html

+Didn't actually need this for the project, was trying to fix my ec2 instance.

 https://docs.aws.amazon.com/vpc/latest/userguide/security-group-rules.html

+Didn't actually need this for the project, was trying to fix my ec2 instance.

 https://docs.docker.com/engine/install/

+Used for installing docker on the instance.

 https://docs.docker.com/engine/reference/commandline/docker/

+Another page I used for installing and setting up docker on the instance.

 https://docs.docker.com/engine/reference/commandline/pull/

+Used for the refresh.sh to check if I needed to do anything extra when pulling.

 https://docs.docker.com/engine/reference/commandline/run/

+Used for the parameters in the refresh.sh script.

 https://docs.docker.com/engine/reference/commandline/ps/

+I didn't use anything from this, was just looking to see if there was any better ways to look at the running images.

 https://docs.docker.com/engine/reference/commandline/logs/

+Used to see if my docker container was working as intended.

 https://docs.docker.com/engine/reference/commandline/tag/

+What I thought was going to trigger only the latest for webhooks.

 https://github.com/docker/metadata-action

+Used with the Semvar flags for proper docker tags.

 https://github.com/docker/build-push-action

+Used to build and push docker images from an action.

 https://semver.org/

+Used to learn what each part of the vX.X.X meant and when to change them.